Mayahi-Adel/Mayahi-Adel/README.md

 - 👋 Hi, I’m Mayahi Adel
 - 👀 I’m interested in web development
 - 🌱 I’m currently learning React, Redux, NodeJs, NoSQL, AWS ...
-- 💞️ I’m looking to a new challege
+- 💞️ I’m looking to a new challege - CDI web developer in ile-de-france
 - 📫 How to reach me : https://www.linkedin.com/in/adel-mayahi/

 <!---